Brother Mike Ministries

 If we are born again, which we must or we will never see the kingdom of God, we will be a new personality made after the likeness of Jesus Christ Himself, and will have an intense desire to study and obey the Bible just as a new born infant desires strongly to suck from its mother's milk.

 This all brings us back to the rich man who was told by Jesus, "one thing you lack: go your way, sell whatsoever you have, and give to the poor, and you will have treasure in heaven: and come, take up the cross, and follow me."
 Jesus is not hear saying that by doing this that the rich man would be saved, for if you will remember, we can do nothing to be saved.
 But Jesus said this because He was in the process and going to save this man, but wanted to eliminate all hindrances from his life.
-That's why the scripture says, "Jesus beholding him love him."
+That's why the scripture says, "Jesus beholding him loved him."

 The question I have for you is this: Are you loved by Jesus Christ?
 You cannot earn or do anything to get His love, and you cannot believe to get His love either.
 But you can cry out for mercy; you can pray for mercy; you can beg for mercy.
 Perhaps, just perhaps, God will save you too.
 Scripture says, "The sacrifices of God are a broken spirit: a broken and contrite heart, O God, thou wilt not despise" (Ps.
 51:17).